idvorkin/idvorkin.github.io/_d/facebook.md

 ### Be Bold

-- Play to win vs Play to not Lose
+- Play to win not 'play to not lose'
-- Need to fail once per half
+- Need to fail once per half, if you're not you're not working hard enough.
+- As you get into the half, figure out what goals to dump, and where to double down.n

 ### Be Open